cockpit-project/bots/README.md

    overlay in test/images/ instead.
  * `vm-reset`: Remove all overlays from test/images/

-If you use `vm-run` with the `--network` option and you get an error:

-    qemu-system-x86_64: -netdev bridge,br=cockpit1,id=bridge0: bridge helper failed

-then please [allow][1] `qemu-bridge-helper` to access the bridge settings.

 ## Image location

 Downloaded images are stored into ~/.cache/cockpit-images/ by default.
 If you